 The sedentary lifestyle that has evolved is inevitable.
 Being in any position for a prolonged period of time forces adaptation to the position.
 One of life’s greatest gifts, adaptation, can also be a huge downfall for a human body.
 The process of adaptation usually only has efficiency in mind.
-This may be efficiency of mating, day-to-day operations, catching prey, survival, etc. Immediate efficiency does not take into account long term effects.
+This may be the efficiency of mating, day-to-day operations, catching prey, survival, etc. Immediate efficiency does not take into account long term effects.

 Technology has allowed for a more sedentary lifestyle.
 This has forced advantageous adaptations to facilitate this sedentary lifestyle.
-We are then very efficient at sitting at a desk, but then do not perform as well when we enter “Weekend Warrior” mode.
+We are then very efficient at sitting at a desk, but then do not perform as well when we enter the “Weekend Warrior” mode.

-Most of us do not have a stable core, not only because of this adaptation to our prolonged positions, but because we don’t know what a stable core means anymore.
-Like I said earlier, a stable core is not a six pack.
+Most of us do not have a stable core, not only because of this adaptation to our prolonged positions but because we don’t know what a stable core means anymore.
+Like I said earlier, a stable core is not a six-pack.
 A stable core looks more like a baby’s belly.
 Can you picture that cute gut hanging over the diaper?
 A baby is able to use descension of the diaphragm and eccentric tone of transversus abdominis and obliques to create intra-abdominal pressure to stabilize in a variety of positions.
 Ideal stabilization of your core should look more like the inflation of a balloon within your stomach.
-Rectus abdominis (our six pack muscles) and erectors (big muscles on either side of the spine running all the way up).
+Rectus abdominis (our six-pack muscles) and erectors (big muscles on either side of the spine running all the way up).

 Everyone hears about how important the core is to a healthy back and function.
 How many of you knew the correct way to stabilize your core?
 Let’s try a test.
 Put one hand on your chest and one on your belly button.
 Take a big, deep breath in.
 What did you notice?
 Want to know ideal?
 Ideally, the top hand should not move at all and the bottom hand should be moving out with each deep breath in.
 Being able to create intra-abdominal pressure is the key.
-Being able to do this during functional movements takes stress and abuse off of the low back by relieving the compensating structures.
+Being able to do this during functional movements takes the stress and abuse off of the low back by relieving the compensating structures.

-If you want to exit low back pain, limit future risk of low back pain, or maximize potential, this is a great place to start.
+If you want to exit low back pain, limit the future risk of low back pain, or maximize potential, this is a great place to start.